-The agreed upon approach for the transition should be incorporated in the transaction agreement, so each party's obligations are clearly defined.
+The agreed upon approach for the transition of FSA balances should be incorporated in the transaction agreement, so each party's obligations are clearly defined.
 Both the seller and the buyer will likely need to adopt amendments to their respective cafeteria plans.